176 Mountain Canyon Lane

-The functional floor plan lives like a single level home with all bedrooms and bathrooms on the main level.
-The upper loft areas provide more flexible living spaces and access to a private balcony.
+The functional floor plan lives like a single level home with all bedrooms and bathrooms on the main level including the den/optional 4th bedroom.
+Upper loft areas provide more flexible living spaces and access to a private balcony.
 The home boasts numerous options for entertaining large groups or more intimate gatherings both inside and outside.

-Distinctive custom features at every turn include the crafted brick walls, custom hand made doors and fixtures, an invisible waterfall feature, and a staircase made of salvaged church pews.
-Enjoy your own special haven with touches of whimsy around every corner... it’s like living in your own piece of art!
+Enjoy your own special haven with distinctive custom features and touches of whimsy around every corner... it’s like living in your own piece of art!

 4,476 Square Feet Of Living Space

 2.22 Acres | 96,703 Square Foot Lot